Goals are good

 Make sure you write these goals down too.

-Step 4 – Use your goals to create a plan.
+Step 4 – Time to create a plan

 Goals are all good, but without a plan you might find it hard to get there.
 A goal is your destination, the plan is the directions.

 Start by working out how long you think it’ll take to achieve your medium and long-term goals.
-If you have a definite end date – like an entry deadline – write that down as well.
+If you have a definite end date (e.g. an entry deadline), write that down as well.

-Then work out the little steps you need to take along the way.
+Then work out the little steps you’ll need to take along the way.
 You may need to enrol in a course, or start training.
 Put due dates on these items, and add them to your calendar and to-do lists.
-If you don’t already have a to-do list, try using Asana or Google Keep, they’re both free apps and they help you set and keep your goals.
+If you don’t already have a to-do list, try using Asana or Google Keep, they’re both free apps and they could help you to set and stick to your goals.

-They can give you their feedback, and can hold you accountable.
-You’ve got a much better chance of success if you tell others about your goals.
+This is a great tip as you’ll get additional ideas and feedback, plus it’s great to have someone who can check in and hold you accountable.
+It’s a proven fact that you’ll have a much better chance of success if you tell others about your goals.
 Also put your list of goals somewhere you can see it all the time, like on the wall in your room, to remind yourself of where you’re headed.

 Step 6 – Check in frequently to stay on track.

-Cross off the short and medium term goals as you achieve them, and remember it’s ok to change your goals if they’re no longer working for you.
+Cross off any short and medium term goals as you achieve them, revise your goals and change the steps if you need to.
+Remember it’s ok to change your goals if they’re no longer working for you or you’ve had a change of heart, but don’t give up on the goal setting process.

 When goals go bad